bitcraze/crazyflie-clients-python/docs/userguides/userguide_client/lighthouse_tab.md

 ### Base station status
 A detailed status of the base stations is indicated using colors in the grid.
 All four stages for a base station must be green for the data to be used in the position estimation process.
-When setting up the system work from left to right and make sure all the boxes to the left are green before you proceed to the next one.
+When setting up the system, work from top to bottom and make sure all the boxes above are green before you proceed to the next one.

 1.  **Receiving** - green = light is received from the base station, red = no reception
 2.  **Calibration** - indicates if there is calibration data for the base station or not.